docker/docs/desktop/dev-environments/manage.md

 what are the post-release steps kevin can do? what about debugging projects and dev environments?
 Or checking on the healthstatus? what about admin stuff?
-Seeing how many users are using the project?
+Seeing how many users are using the project? removing projects? removing access of projects?